Antize/Temtem-Overlay/README.md

 - If **Antize Temtem Overlay** is launched as admin Malwarebytes detects as false positive, general problem with C# software.
 - Windows defender (Smart screen) Block for unrecognized app.
 (Choice Run anyway).
 - Avast detect as false positive : IDP Generic.
+- Antivirus ask for Voice accces : Software must have access to the microphone for voice commands (Can be blocked if you wish).

 ## How do I get started ?
   -  [Download Temtem-Overlay](https://github.com/Antize/MyTemtem/releases/)